Save information for later

 Offers Telehealth

-Nirmish Shah is a Pediatrics specialist and a Hematologist in Durham, North Carolina.
-Dr. Shah and is rated as an Advanced provider by MediFind in the treatment of Hemoglobin SC Disease.
-His top areas of expertise are Sickle Cell Disease, Hemoglobinopathy, Congenital Hemolytic Anemia, Hemolytic Anemia, and Bone Marrow Transplant.
+Nirmish Shah is a Hematologist and a Pediatrics provider in Durham, North Carolina.
+Dr. Shah is rated as an Advanced provider by MediFind in the treatment of Hemoglobin SC Disease.
+His top areas of expertise are Sickle Cell Disease, Congenital Hemolytic Anemia, Hemoglobinopathy, Hemolytic Anemia, and Bone Marrow Transplant.
 Dr. Shah is currently accepting new patients.

 What are the latest Hemoglobin SC Disease Clinical Trials?